talsma-ict/context-propagation/docs/README.md

 - `ContextAwareExecutorService` that wraps any existing `ExecutorService`
 - `ContextAwareCompletableFuture` that propagates context snapshots into each successive `CompletionStage` (e.g. _then.._ and _when..._ methods).

+# Terminology

+- **Context** A 'container' for values that have a 'global' value _per thread_.
+  Normally `ThreadLocal` based implementations.
+  An `AbstractThreadLocalContext` base class is provided that allows nested contexts and provides predictable behaviour for out-of-order closing.
+- **ContextManager** Manages the active context.
+  Can initialize a new context and provides to the active context.
+- **ContextSnapshot** A snapshot contains the current value from _all_ known context managers.
+  These values can be _reactivated_ in another thread.
+  Reactivated snapshots **must be closed** to avoid leaking context.
+  All _context aware_ utility classes in this library are tested to make sure they reactivate _and_ close snapshots in a safe way.

 ## How to use this library